Cyprus trial of UK man: Was it murder or assisted suicide?

 “No one believes Mr. Hunter should go to jail for this,” Polak told The Associated Press.

-But prosecutors say there’s no tangible evidence — like a written note — to suggest that Hunter’s wife had ever asked him specifically to help her die.
+But Hadjikyrou, the state prosecutor, said there’s no tangible evidence — like a written note — to suggest that Hunter’s wife had ever asked him specifically to help her die.

-Prosecutors also disputed that there was a medical diagnosis proving that Janice Hunter suffered from leukemia or “blood cancer.”
-They also said defense attorneys turned down a deal to have Hunter plead guilty to a lesser charge of manslaughter that would have resulted in a prison sentence of only a few years.
+He also disputed that there was a medical diagnosis proving that Janice Hunter suffered from leukemia or “blood cancer.”
+The prosecutor said defense attorneys turned down a deal to have Hunter plead guilty to a lesser charge of manslaughter that would have resulted in a prison sentence of only a few years.

-Note: This story was first published on June 16, 2022.
-It was updated on June 17, 2022 to make clear that the comments attributed to Cypriot prosecutors were made by State Prosecutor Andreas Hadjikyrou.
+Polak rejected the assertion that Janice Hunter didn’t suffer from blood cancer, providing the AP with a medical document that he claimed diagnosed the deceased with a type of blood cancer.